Is it Time for a New Bow?

 I always find that my shooting intensifies during the new bow honeymoon.
 As a result, I usually shoot a little better every time I get one.
 Yeah, sometimes the honeymoon is short, but more often than not I end up loving my new sweetheart and she stacks up the antlers at least as well and often even better than the last one.

-Every year: If you’re the every-year guy, then get that new bow as soon as you can.
-Sometimes delivery can be a little slow as new models are introduced, so being near the top of the waiting list can save you a longer wait.
+If you’re the every-year guy, then get that new bow as soon as you can.
+Sometimes delivery can be a little slow as new models are introduced, so being near the top of the waiting list can save you a long wait.
 Getting a new bow during the winter leaves you plenty of time to get familiar with the bow and gain the confidence you need before hunting season rolls around.

 Your biggest advantage is knowing your equipment extremely well from getting to shoot it unedited for several years.
-You have the luxury of waiting for the right bow to come around before you decide to buy and you can also shop around or wait for this year’s bow to go on sale.
+You have the luxury of waiting for the right bow to come around before you decide to buy, and you can also shop around or wait for this year’s bow to go on sale.

 If you’re due for a new bow now, consider buying last year’s model on discount.
 As the new bows arrive, the dealers have to clear out the old ones, so this is the perfect time for you to shop.
 Your accessories are also likely dated, so plan to upgrade those with the money you save on the bow.

-Not very often: If you haven’t had that new bow smell for 7 to 10 years, then I can answer the original question and leave the rhetoric behind.
+If you haven’t had that new bow smell for 7 to 10 years, then I can answer the original question and leave the rhetoric behind.
 The time is NOW, my friend.
 You are sacrificing performance, accuracy, dependability, and you’re shooting a bow that is louder and has substantially more recoil than today’s bows.

 If budget is the issue, there’s no shame in picking up one of the more value-oriented models.
 Don’t be afraid to buy a used bow from your “every-year” buddy.
 That’s a great way to get a nearly new bow for 25-40% below retail, and oftentimes the every-year crowd will include their accessories for little additional cost, because they go through sights, rests, and stabilizers like you change oil filters.